prozilla-os/ProzillaOS/packages/docs/src/reference/classes/apps/app.md

 - **Returns**
   - **Type:** `this`

-Changes whether this application is pinned by default or not

 ### setLaunchAtStartup(launchAtStartup)

+Changes whether this application is launched at startup or not

 - **Parameters**
   - **launchAtStartup**